Devin Robins, NPR News

 Donna Summer in Tavis Smiley's Crenshaw District studio.

-Cover for The Journey: The Very Best of Donna Summer (UTV Records)
+The Journey: The Very Best of Donna Summer (UTV Records)

 She started singing gospel in a Boston church and rose to fame in the 1970s as the "Queen of Disco."
 In 1975, legendary singer-songwriter Donna Summer moaned her way to the top of the charts with her breakthrough hit "Love to Love You, Baby."